 30 minutes before kick-off players should arrive.
 Make sure you are there early to greet players and set up a warm-up.
-As part of your team culture, you should have a designated activity players will do on arrival; this can be individual juggling, passing with a partner, a "rondo" or piggy in the middle, tag, or even a player led pick-up game.
-This is the players time to spend some unstructured time with each other.
+As part of your team culture, you should have a designated activity players will do on arrival.
+Soon after you should start the FIFA 11+ warm-up.